ELY3M/elys-switch-guide.github.io/docs/extras/updating.md

 7. Download the latest version of <a href="https://github.com/CTCaer/Hekate/releases/" target="_blank">Hekate</a> (Download the `hekate_ctcaer_(version).zip` release of hekate).
 8. copy over the `bootloader` folder with the new `bootloader` folder from the hekate zip on your SD card.

-### Automated method: atmosphere-updater

-It is also possible to update Atmosphere and Hekate through a homebrew utility called `atmosphere-updater`.
-This utility should be installed if you followed our guide.

-If you did not install this utility, you can download it from <a href="https://github.com/ELY3M/atmosphere-updater---modded-by-ELY-M/releases" target="_blank">here.</a>

-Updating your Atmosphere and Hekate installation using atmosphere-updater:

-1. Open the Homebrew menu
-2. Open `Atmosphere-Updater`.
-3. Select `Update Hekate files only`.
-4. When asked to update hekate, press `A` (Yes).
-5. Wait for it to complete.

 ## Updating your firmware